-When it comes to saving money, one of the best vehicles on the market today here in the UK is the Individual Savings Account or ISA.
-Here in this article, we are going to be looking into the Stocks and Shares ISA tax benefits.
+ISAs offer great tax-free benefits and when it comes to saving money, one of the best vehicles on the market today here in the UK is the Individual Savings Account or ISA.
+Here in this article, we will be looking into the Stocks and Shares ISA tax benefits.

-To find out why ISAs, in general, are so popular and so often recommended, you need to understand how they work and the tax implications that come with them.
-Let’s start with what they are; then, we can move onto taxes from there.
+To find out why ISAs, in general, are so popular and so often recommended, you need to understand how they work, the tax rules, and the implications that come with them.
+So, let’s start with what they are, then we can move on to taxes from there.

 What is an ISA?